-Registration is open for:
+Registration is coming soon for:

-• Friday, May 31, through Sunday, June 2, you can plunge into panels.
-Learn cool things!
-Share ideas and opinions!
+decant your brainhear what you’ve got to say.
 Our single track of programming lets each panel build on the ones before, so the whole weekend becomes a conversation that everyone’s a part of.

 Our con suite will offer snacks, drinks, light sandwich fixings, and the like.
 For more substantial sustenance, the Crowne Plaza has several dining options, and there is a wide variety of restaurants within a ten-mile radius.